ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.meross/README.md

 [![NPM](https://nodei.co/npm/iobroker.meross.png?downloads=true)](https://nodei.co/npm/iobroker.meross/)

-**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors to me as the developer.**
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to me as the developer.** More details see below!

 ## Description
 This adapter allows to control Meross devices by connecting to the Meross cloud servers.